Dawn Swann: Development

-Personality
+Characterisation

 Dawn has been described as the soap's "tart with a heart" character.
 Discussing her character, Tointon told the Sunday Mirror in October 2005, "I love playing Dawn.
 She's so flirty and confident — nothing fazes her and she knows how to flutter her eyelashes and make the men do whatever she wants."
-Tointon has suggested that she models her Dawn on model Jordan aka Katie Price.
+Tointon has suggested that she models Dawn on model Jordan aka Katie Price.
 She said in 2008, "My character is so optimistic.
 She is a girl who believes in herself and says what she thinks.
 But sometimes I read the script and think, 'Oh no' - so I look at the way Jordan reacts to stuff.
 No matter how bad things get, nothing seems to be a problem for her - everything is positive.
 I’ve watched her on TV and thought, 'Good luck to you, that's how Dawn should be'.
 It would be great if Dawn was as successful as she is, though."